 I told y'all.

-Man, get the f out of here with that cool, cuz.
+Man, get the f ⁇ out of here with that cool cuz.

-We ain't worried about none of that.
+They ain't worried about none of that.

 That tear gas weak as hell.

-I walk straight up in that motherfucker.
+I walked straight up in that motherfucker.

 I love my country.